Syed-Rahman-Mashwani/360-SFS/README.md

 	private final String mirroredFolder = "./target/mirrorredFolder";  //set the path of a folder which you want to be mirrored.

-modify line no. 54 in Core360.java file and give correct path of the ontology file (sfs_Ontology.owl) as per you setings
+modify line no. 54 in Core360.java file and give correct path of the ontology file (sfs_Ontology.owl) as per your setings

 e.g.